MusalaSoft/atmosphere-commons/README.md

 * `gradlew publishToMavenLocal` (Windows)

 to publish the jar to your local Maven repository.
 The ATMOSPHERE framework projects are configured to use the artifact published in the local Maven repository first.

+## Publishing a new version to Bintray
+For more information see this **[publishing to Bintray](https://github.com/MusalaSoft/atmosphere-docs/blob/master/bintray-publishing.md)** guide.